-A grant of probate is one of two types of Grant of Representation.
+A Grant of Probate is one of two types of Grant of Representation.
 It refers to the type of grant you must receive to confirm that you are authorised to administer a deceased person’s estate and gather in all of the assets.

-- If the deceased left a valid will, a grant of probate may be required in the estate.
+- If the deceased left a valid will, a grant of probate may be required on the estate.
 The application for the grant of probate will need to be made by the named executor of the will.

 - If the deceased did not leave a will, you may need to apply for a grant of letters of administration.
 This application will need to be made by the lawful administrator.

 In addition to the above, there are a number of other types of Grants of Representation which are required in more complex estates.
 The two above, however, are the types of grants which are most commonly required.

 A grant of probate is required on assets in the sole name of the deceased.